New Official Portrait of Queen Elizabeth Unveiled

 Mr Heimans gave explained what he tried to achieve through the portrait: “Through the narrative of the portrait I wanted to produce a work of particular significance for the Diamond Jubilee.
 By representing the Queen as she reflects on this incredible milestone in her life, I wanted to explore the dynamic between her public role and the personal, emotional dimension. ”

 “I hope there is a degree of humanity uncommon in traditional Royal portraits.
 I wanted her expression to be open to interpretation so that people could imagine what she was thinking at that moment, but I think there is a sense of tenderness and soulfulness, as well as nostalgia and contemplation.
 But there is also a suggestion of her inner strength.
 She has an extraordinary aura and a real energy and presence.”
 He added that he was inspired by Westminster Abbey itself: “The setting of Westminster Abbey is the most aesthetically spectacular an artist could ever choose.
-That inspired me.”Filed under British Royals
+That inspired me.”Filed under The United Kingdom

 Tagged Australia, Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Portraits.